-Careful manual cleaning is not required for a heavily soiled stretcher pad or vacuum mattress.
-The stretcher support can be easily cleaned of dirt with a jet of water.
+Careful manual cleaning is not required for a heavily soiled heated products.
+The heated medical devices can be easily cleaned of dirt with a jet of water.
 The relevant defined disinfection is then carried out without even coming into contact with the rest of the patient's body fluids.